mathieuSauvage/MayaFluidTextureViewer/README.md

 * after that come all the default values used by the viewer when the view of a parameter is disabled

+Also on the fluid object of the viewer *(source fluid name)_textView#*

+You can use the translate of the fluid transform of the viewer to translate the texture slice in texture space.
+This way you are not stuck with a visualization of the center of your fluid

 ## Why?

-I found it often difficult to visualize the texture of a fluid in Maya and this script try to provide a solution by creating another fluid focused only on the texture.
+I found it difficult to visualize the texture of a fluid in Maya and this script is trying to provide a solution by creating another fluid focused only on the texture.

-And you can also disable some parameters if you want to clearly animate some others without changing anything on the source fluid.
-For example if you want to see the effect of your translation animation of the texture origin but you have at the same time a strong implode that distort everything : you just disable implode in the viewer and you can see clearly your origin animation.
+You can also toggle some parameters if you want to clearly animate some others without changing anything on the source fluid.
+For example if you want to see the effect of your translation animation of the texture origin but you have at the same time a strong implode that distort everything : you can just disable implode in the viewer and you can see clearly your origin animation. (same with texture time etc...)

-You can translate the viewer fluid (the fluid object), it will translate the texture slice correctly so you are not stuck with a visualization of the center of your fluid

 ## Intented way to use it